 Sipadan & Mabul Diving – Five Days

 The main reason we’re here in Sabah is to dive Sipadan!
 It’s one of the top ten dive locations in the world, so we were anxious to see if it lived up to the hype.

 Diving here can be an expensive trip, and shopping around can be time-consuming and exhausting.
 Lucky for you we’ve done that for you!

-Usually you’ll need a night in Semporna, closest airport Tawau (two hour bus ride).
-Semporna is a unassuming stop before heading off to your chosen island.
+Usually, you’ll need a night in Semporna, closest airport Tawau (a two-hour bus ride).
+Semporna is an unassuming stop before heading off to your chosen island.
 It’s not cheap for what you get here, but we recommend a stay at Sipadan Inn, which now has three hotels (£25).